 Our services typically last approximately 90 minutes.
-We normally begin with a musical prelude, followed by a reading of a Psalm and congregational singing.
-We then have public Scripture reading, followed by prayer and singing to prepare our hearts for the sermon.
-We close the service with the offering, announcements, and the final benediction.
-We normally administer the Lord’s Supper on the first Sunday morning of each month.
+We normally begin with a musical prelude, followed by Scripture reading and congregational singing to prepare our hearts for the sermon.
+We close the service with an voluntary offering, announcements, and the benediction.
+We administer the Lord’s Supper on the first Sunday morning of each month.

 Nursery is available for infants and children through age 3 for all church services.